-- Two-notch deterioration in the bank's SACP, or; - One-notch downgrade of Australia (AAA/Stable/A-1+), which would reduce the uplift in our rating on ANZ above its SACP.
+- Two-notch deterioration in our assessment of the bank's SACP, or: - One-notch downgrade of Australia (AAA/Stable/A-1+), which would reduce the uplift in our ratings on ANZ above its SACP.
 The uplift reflects likely government support for the bank, if needed.